3Alan/DocsMind/Deployment.md

 ## Docker

+Fork the repository and clone the code to your local machine.

 > **Warning**
 >
 > Please check if you can access OpenAI in your region, you can refer to the [issue](https://github.com/3Alan/DocsMind/issues/3#issuecomment-1511470063) for more information.